This may be the most important gardening article you will read.

 So how important is the soil that you use?
 VERY, very important!

-This is our very first question when we are asked how come a customer's flowers didn't do well (even though they bought our fertilizer.)
+The very first question we have for a customer who has growing troubles is "What kind of soil are you using?"
 They reply usually with "Oh, I use national brand X that I bought at big box store X, it was only $4.99 for a big bag."
 Your flowers will never perform if you use cheap, nutrient deficient soil.
 In fact we have seen countless times where our greenhouse customers bought our flowers and then potted them up in a cheap brand X soil and guess what?
 Weeks and months later that plant hasn't even rooted into the soil.
 Why?
 There weren't any nutrients for the roots to go and find.
 You can literally pluck a plant right out of the soil because the root system never grew, and the plant never did anything.
 We've seen it hundreds of times.

 So what soil should you use?
 We've been using a commercial grower mix called Metro Mix 360 for about 35 years.
 It is a high quality, expensive soil.
 It costs us more, but we are looking for long term results and head-turning curb appeal.
 Quality counts.